-The minimum actual residence required of each student is 30 hours at Texas Tech University and Texas Tech University Health Sciences Center, but these may include a maximum of 6 semester hours in correspondence course work and / or credit-by-examination combined.
+The minimum actual residence required of each student is 30 hours at Texas Tech University and Texas Tech University Health Sciences Center, including 15 hours in nursing courses taken for a grade.
+The remaining hours may include correspondence course work, and credit by examination.